 - Do this 10–12 times more, then switch to the other leg.

-- Keep your body a little distance from the wall as you stand straight up against it with your feet shoulder-width apart.
+- Keep your child’s body a little distance from the wall as your child stands straight up against it with their feet shoulder-width apart.

 - Squat to a maximum of 90 degrees and hold the position for 5–10 seconds while maintaining abdominal contraction.